Left Side Stroke / Right Side Stroke: The Reason Why People Should Use Their Affected Side

-As mentioned in the former post on neuroplasticity, based on many researches of the scholars, we have learned that the affected side (body parts in which movements are suppressed due to the stroke) of the brain-damaged patients could be recovered.
+As mentioned in the former post on neuroplasticity, based on many researches of the scholars, we have learned that the affected side (left side or right side body parts in which movements are suppressed due to the stroke) of the brain-damaged patients could be recovered.
 Obviously, it would not completely come to the condition prior to the damage but the recuperation will differ in accordance with the amount of effort put into.

-Here, ‘effort’ means making patients actively use and move their affected side.
+Here, ‘effort’ means making right or left side stroke patients actively use and move their affected side.
 However, since most of the patients cannot move their body at will, they avoid using their unaffected side.
 No matter how strong their will is, they tend to use their normal side (unaffected side) in daily lives.

 For example, when opening and closing a door, it takes much more time and effort with the affected arm compared to using normal arm.
 Naturally as patients stop moving their uncomfortable limb, muscular dystrophy (loss of capability due to the unused muscles) and loss of sense would appear.